AcheronProject/AcheronDocs/src/faraday/principle.rst

 (2.1) Precision rectifier
 -------------------------

-First, consider the circuit immediately below, called a precision rectifier.
+First, consider the circuit immediately below, called a precision full-wave rectifier.
 Such circuit takes advantage of the high open-loop gain of operational amplifiers to remove the effects of the forward voltages of the diodes, rectifying the input sine wave to almost perfection.

 .. figure:: images/precision_rectifier.svg
         :align: center